Slicer/Slicer/Docs/developer_guide/build_instructions/overview.md

 #  Overview

-Building Slicer is the process of obtaining a copy of the source code of the project and use tools, such as compilers, project generators and build systems, to create binary libraries and executables&mdash;Slicer documentation can be also generated in this process.
-Users interested on using the Slicer application and its ecosystem of extensions will not typically be interested on building 3D Slicer.
-On the other hand, users interested on developing Slicer [modules](../user_guide/modules/index.html) or contributing to the development of Slicer, need to have the source code of Slicer and the corresponding generated binaries.
+Building Slicer is the process of obtaining a copy of the source code of the project and use tools, such as compilers, project generators and build systems, to create binary libraries and executables.
+Slicer documentation is also generated in this process.

+Users of Slicer application and extensions do not need to build the application and they can download and install pre-built packages instead.
+Python scripting and development of new Slicer modules in Python does not require building the application either.
+Only software developers interested in developing Slicer [modules](../user_guide/modules/index.html) in C++ language or contributing to the development of Slicer core must build the application.

 Slicer is based on a *superbuild* architecture.
 This means that the in the building process, most of the dependencies of Slicer will be downloaded in local directories (within the Slicer build directory) and will be configured, built and installed locally, before Slicer itself is built.
 This helps reducing the complexity for developers.

-The instructions provided in this document have been tested for Slicer in its **latest version** and generally will work on versions that are not too far from it in the development process.
+As Slicer is continuously developed, build instructions may change, too.
+Therefore, it is recommended to use build instructions that have the same version as the source code.

 ## Custom builds